Three reasons why shopping online can be a good idea…

 All that could easily be over a hundred pounds a year or more: we can’t bring ourselves to charge that much for a book, however good!

-No need to send any money now – check you’re happy with the book or books first
+No need to send any money now – check you’re happy with the book first

 You don’t have to send any money now.
-Just ring up or click here to order your copy now and we’ll pop yours in the post as soon as they’re in stock.
-Then when your book or books arrive, check you’re happy before you pay.
+Just ring up or click here to order your copy now and we’ll pop yours in the post straight away.
+Then when your book arrives, check you’re happy before you pay.

 I know it’s an unusual way of doing business – but it seems fairer than making you pay up-front without having seen the book.
 And it means you’ve got nothing to lose by ordering now.